winnielin/vessel/README.md

 ## Coding To Do

-### Vessel Page (24 Jul)
+### Vessel Page

 1. show vessels in vincity
 2. value change types?
 3. the block of important details should put on the top of the page

+### Fleet Page

+1. fleet interaction table which can be selected then show on the map
+2. heat map for passage plan
+3. show typhoon or war zone
+4. YoY interactive table for the Data Model
+5. c3.js (or d3.js)

 #### Bing Maps

-1. ask for more zones data (HRA & EAST_SAUDI_ARABIA_TTW)
+1. ask M for more zones data (HRA & EAST_SAUDI_ARABIA_TTW)
-2. direction for vessel
-3. how to untick route then remove only specific polyline from the map
+2. how to untick route then remove only specific polyline from the map (IPrimitive)
-4. check how many zones a vessel crossed by checking points from the route
+3. check how many zones a vessel crossed by checking points from the route
-5. how many times planned schedule to cross the zone -> show zone + alert (zone call)
+4. how many times planned schedule to cross the zone -> show zone + alert (zone call)
-6. current location generate alert (if huge deviation -> reason)
+5. current location generate alert (if huge deviation -> reason)
+6. direction for vessel

 #### Template

 1. receive vessel name than read csv file and show the basic information of the selected vessel
 2. notification block read from csv file
 3. date selector (a date or a period)

-### Fleet Page (25 Jul)

-1. fleet interaction table which can be selected then show on the map
-2. heat map for passage plan
-3. show typhoon or war zone

-### Other Visualisations (26 Jul)

-1. YoY interactive table for the Data Model
-2. d3.js
-3. c3.js

 ## Report